southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

   > **Note**: Change the source URL address `udp://SS.SS.SS.SS:PPPP` to reflect the destination IP address and port of the Media Connect flow output.
 Note that the scheme is `udp://` as we have experienced some issues using the expected value of `rtp://`.
 Replace the value of the **-remote_ip** parameter `NN.NN.NN.NN` with the IP address of the Receiver instance

 - **Using a Local source**
   A simpler scenario that does not require setting up MediaConnect is also possible.
-Copy the source video to the EC2 instance running the Composer and use the following commmand to stream it directly to the Composer.
+Copy the source video to the EC2 instance running the Composer and use the following command to stream it directly to the Composer.

   ```
   EXECUTE tears_of_steel_720p.mov -overlay https://threejs.org/examples/#webgl_morphtargets_horse -overlay_viewport_origin 500 55 -overlay_window_size 1366 768 -overlay_viewport_size 800 600 -overlay_frame_rate 24 -overlay_scale_factor 0.75 -overlay_chroma_color #F0F0F0 -role transmitter -adapter efa -remote_ip NN.NN.NN.NN